Av3rageJoe/Digital-Forensics/Network-Forensics-Overview.md

 ### OSI Model

 OSI stands for Open Systems Interconnection, and is the standard used for transferring data across a network.
-It is compromised of seven layers, which are Application, Presentation, Session, Transport, Network, Data Link, and Physical.
+It is comprised of seven layers, which are Application, Presentation, Session, Transport, Network, Data Link, and Physical.

 Each layer defines a different stage that data must go through to travel from one device on a network to another.
 Data is encapsulated to enable transmission between each layer.